-The annuals (marigolds) brighten the composition and afford long-lasting color for little money.
-Pachysandra is a foliage plant; this groundcover furnishes a nice, solid-green background and keeps this flower garden border from looking too busy.
+The annuals (marigolds) brighten the composition and provide long-lasting color for little money.
+The Pachysandra groundcover furnishes a nice, solid-green background and keeps the flower garden border from looking too busy.
 Meanwhile, the evergreen shrubs provide a different plant form (they're globe-shaped) from the rest of the vegetation.

 Ornamental Grass in Flower Borders

-Ornamental grasses can play a role in flower beds, too.
-In fact, the tall or medium-sized types can play several roles, including:
+Ornamental grasses can play a role in flower beds.
+Tall or medium-sized grasses:

 - Elevate the viewer's focus

 - Furnish variation in plant forms

 - Add motion and sound when blown by a breeze

 A Border Focused on Foliage, Form, and Texture

 Different textures and plant forms can spice up a flower border considerably.
 The two bright red flowers in this garden are "love-lies-bleeding" and coleus.
 Coleus is an annual foliage plant that is indispensable for gardeners looking to experiment with color combinations in planting beds.
 It's a classic shade plant, although many types do just fine in bright sunlight as long as they receive sufficient water.

 Castor Bean Plant in a Flower Border